-As of March 31, 2017, there were control deficiencies which constituted material weaknesses in our internal control over financial reporting.
+As of June 30, 2017, there were control deficiencies which constituted material weaknesses in our internal control over financial reporting.
 Management has taken, and is taking steps to strengthen our internal control over financial reporting.
 Specifically:

 - Control over Financial Reporting.
 The Company does not have complete written documentation of its internal control policies, procedures and controls and has not fully completed its testing of its key controls.
 Management evaluated the impact of its failure to have fully tested its internal controls and procedures and has concluded that the control deficiency that resulted represented a material weakness and that our internal control over financial reporting was not effective as of the end of the period covered by this Quarterly Report on Form 10-Q. We will continue to work on completing the documentation and testing of our internal controls. - Updating of Standard Costs.
 It is a customary practice for manufacturing companies to update their standard costs on a regular basis (at least annually) to ensure that inventory costs are accurately and properly stated.
 During 2016, due to (i) the limited levels of production during the year, and (ii) the fact the Company had established reserves against approximately 61% of the cost of year-end inventory, which reserved for the cost of nearly all of the goods manufactured in 2016, the Company did not update its standard costs during fiscal 2016.
-The impact on the financial statement due to not updating standard costs for 2016 and for the three months ended March 31, 2017 was de minimis.
-The Company is currently reviewing it standard costs and expects to adjust its current standard costs during the second or third quarter of fiscal 2017.
+The Company is currently reviewing it standard costs and expects to adjust its current standard costs during the second half of 2017.
+The impact to the financial statements, taken as a whole, that would result from such an adjustment is expected to be immaterial.

 While we have taken certain actions to address the material weaknesses identified, additional measures may be necessary as we work to improve the overall effectiveness of our internal controls over financial reporting.
-Through the actions in the remediation plan reported in our Annual Report on Form 10-K for the year ended December 31, 2016 and in our Quarterly Report on Form 10-Q for the period ended March 31, 2017, we believe that we are addressing the deficiencies that affected our internal control over financial reporting for the year then ended however we have not completed all of the corrective processes and procedures as contemplated herein for the identified material weaknesses.
+Through the actions in the remediation plan reported in our Annual Report on Form 10-K for the year ended December 31, 2016 and in our Quarterly Report on Form 10-Q for the period ended June 30, 2017, we believe that we are addressing the deficiencies that affected our internal control over financial reporting for the year and period then ended however we have not completed all of the corrective processes and procedures as contemplated herein for the identified material weaknesses.
 Until the remediation plan is fully implemented and operating for a sufficient period of time, we will not be able to conclude that the material weaknesses have been remediated.
 We will continue to monitor and assess our remediation activities to address the material weaknesses discussed above through remediation as soon as practicable and to provide reasonable assurance that they will prevent or detect material error in the financial statements.